 A full-time French teacher at UWC-USA should be prepared to teach French B HL and SL and French Ab initio, and facilitate a regular French literature seminar for those whose mother tongue language is French.
 The French B classes have Higher Level and Standard Level students together in one class; in the first year the course content is identical, with differentiation of instruction in the second year if necessary.

 The teacher is responsible for covering the required course content and assessing student performance based upon a standard set of requirements and criteria provided by the IB.

 All teachers are expected to supervise Extended Essays (EE).
 The EEs are research topics developed by students which result in an essay of approximately 4,000 words and involving four to six hours of work for the supervisor.
 There are three mandatory reflection sessions that must be completed.
 Teachers may be asked to supervise Extended Essays in subjects that they do not teach if there are not any in their given subject.

 The teacher will compile grades and write a narrative report for each student in their classes at designated times of the year.
 Teachers are to track attendance in the approved school platforms.

 During trial examinations teachers are expected to invigilate their own exams and, during the IB examinations in May, full-time teachers are expected to invigilate approximately 12 hours of exams.

 All faculty are to write letters of recommendation to colleges and universities on behalf of their students, at the student’s request.

 Full-time faculty serve as official advisors to a group of 10-12 students.

 All faculty members each year sponsor two activities that fulfill the ExEd requirements of UWC-USA.
-One of this teacher’s Experiential Education activities is working with the writing center and assisting students with English acquisition.

 All faculty members shall assist in transporting students as needed.
 All faculty are expected to follow UWC-USA’s Vehicle Safety Policy.